See the Story Index for Wael Abdelgawad’s other stories.

 As the car was seized and ground into the machine, its remains began to pour down the chutes.
 There must have been a sorter of some kind inside, because larger fragments – by which I mean the size of a hand or a bread loaf – poured down one chute, while the other chute carried away rubble that had been pummeled to the size of gravel.

 I watched with grim fascination, wincing at times, wanting to look away but unable.
-I felt as if I’d been crushed in the same way, my heart ground up and spat out.
+I felt as if the day’s events had crushed me in the same way, grinding up my heart and spitting it out.

 “Dat’s phat, huh?”
 Badger was at my side, his face impassive, showing no sign of the pain he must be feeling.
 He indicated the car that was now almost fully obliterated.
 “Badger posse leave no trace.
 First rule of the game is don’t get caught.”